Non-minimally coupled gravity constraints from DESI DR2 data: Abstract

 \section{Abstract}

-It has been observed that the hint about phantom crossing in the DESI BAO observation might point to non-minimally coupled gravity.
-We analyzed DESI DR2 BAO together with CMB and Type Ia supernova data to constrain non-minimal coupling of gravity in the effective field theory (EFT) approach.
-Using a non-parametric method to infer the EFT functions, we found that with DESI BAO, DESY5 SN, and Planck CMB data the signal for non-minimal coupling reaches $\sim3\sigma$.
-It is found that current data can constrain up to the quadratic order $(n=2)$ if the EFT function representing non-minimal coupling is Taylor expanded as a general function of the dark energy fraction $\Omega_{\rm{DE}}$, i.e. $\Omega^{\text{EFT}}(a)=\sum_{i=0}^{n} c^{\rm{EFT}}_i \Omega^i_{\text{DE}}(a)$.
-This calls for a more flexible parametrization of the EFT functions than commonly used ones in literature.
+It has been observed that the hint about dynamical dark energy in the DESI BAO observation might point to non-minimally coupled gravity.
+We report the first $3\sigma$ evidence for non‐minimal coupling in a model‐agnostic effective field theory (EFT) approach.
+In a non‐parametric reconstruction approach, we detect a clear departure from the General Relativity expectation of non-minimal coupling based on a combined analysis of DESI DR2 BAO together with CMB and Type Ia supernova data.
+Also, it is found that current data can constrain up to the quadratic order $(n=2)$ if the EFT function representing non-minimal coupling is Taylor expanded as a general function of the dark energy fraction $\Omega_{\rm{DE}}$, i.e. $\Omega^{\text{EFT}}(a)=\sum_{i=0}^{n} c^{\rm{EFT}}_i \Omega^i_{\text{DE}}(a)$.
+Our findings constitute a detection of modified‐gravity effects and call for a more flexible parametrization of the EFT functions than commonly used ones in literature.